Poornartha/DefHacksLMS/readme.md

-This Project is under active development.
+This Project Has been Created for Def Hacks 2020

+Creator: Poornartha Sawant

+Instructions to Run:

 Create Virtual Environment:
 ` python -m venv env `